 Here's a tip: Make double the amount of dipping sauce and refrigerate or freeze the the sauce for later.
 I guarantee you, this is one sauce that you will not tire of!

 List of Ingredients

-Chicken: You will need boneless, skinless chicken meat - either breast meat or thigh meat will work well.
+Chicken: Boneless, skinless chicken meat - either breast meat or thigh meat will work well.

-Lime juice: The recipe calls for the zest the juice of 1 lime.
+Lime juice: Zest and juice of 1 lime.
 Lime gives it a fresh, zesty flavor and enhances the taste of the dish.

 Fresh Coriander: The addition of fresh coriander gives both the marinade and the dipping sauce an added depth of flavor, and that striking color!
 Don't skimp on the coriander, it really makes a difference to the flavor.
 For this recipe, we use both the leaves and the stalks.

 Peanut Butter: Smooth, creamy peanut butter is used both in the marinade and for the dipping sauce.

 Seasonings: This recipe uses turmeric powder, ginger, garlic, soy sauce, fish sauce, and fresh red chili (optional) to add flavor to the dish.
 As a substitute, you could use red chili powder or paprika as well.
 Fish sauce is optional, although it does give a nice boost of flavor.